iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

 * of the ith bend point.
 (Returns undefined if the curve style is not segments) */ instance.getSegmentPoints(ele);
+// Initilize bend points for the given edges using 'options.bendPositionsFunction' instance.initBendPoints(eles)
 ```

 You can also get an existing instance: